matc-thaher/website/backup/about.md

 permalink: /about/
 ---

-I am currently a post-doc at the [LPTHE](http://www.lpthe.jussieu.fr) in Paris, holding a *distinguished* ERC NewDARK Fellowship with [Dr. Marco Cirelli](http://www.marcocirelli.net).
+I am currently a PhD student at the [RPI](https://www.rpi.edu/) in Troy, New York, USA, holding a graduate research assistantship with [Dr. Victor Robles Sanchez](https://sites.google.com/yale.edu/vrobles/home).

-I completed my PhD in 2014 at the University of Nottingham, supervised by [Dr. Anne Green](http://anne-green.net/physics/Home.html).
-My thesis was entitled "*Confronting astrophysical uncertainties in the direct detection of dark matter*" and is available from the [Nottingham eTheses Repository](http://eprints.nottingham.ac.uk/14547/).
+I completed my Masters in 2022 at the University of Texas Rio Grande Valley, supervised by [Dr. Soumya D Mohanty](https://scholar.google.com/citations?user=C2xWWFsAAAAJ&hl=en).
+My thesis was entitled "Glitch Estimation and Removal Using Adaptive Spline Fitting and Wavelet Shrinkage on the Gravitational Wave Data" and is available from the [ProQuest eTheses Repository](https://www.proquest.com/docview/2801919094?pq-origsite=gscholar&fromopenview=true&sourcetype=Dissertations%20&%20Theses).

 #### For non-experts